timfpark/rust-webassembly-k3s-krustlet-seed/README.md

 # Rust WebAssembly Development Seed w/ K3S and Krustlet

-This application seed helps you get started quickly in minutes developing Rust based WebAssembly applications that can be deployed on K3S based devices w/ Krustlet.
+This application seed provides you with a solid starting point to develop Rust based WebAssembly applications with a local K3S based cluster with a Krustlet node.

 ## Walkthrough